 - Thematic Series: Forms a "Teen Apocalypse Trilogy" with Araki's other movies starring James Duval, Totally F***ed Up and Nowhere.

-- What Happened to the Mouse?: They randomly meet people, many of which try to kill them or claim they know them, then are never seen again.
+- What Happened to the Mouse?: They randomly meet people, many of whom try to kill them or claim they know them, then are never seen again.
 The most prolific example would be the store owner who gets his head blown off and lives.
 We never get much closure to that.